chris-clifton/180/1_intro/sql_book.md

 - If you include columns in the column list alongside the function then those columns **must** also be included in a GROUP BY clause

 -------------------------------------------------------------------------
+# Update Table

+## Updating Data
+- Update specific columns
+  - ```SQL
+    UPDATE table_name SET column_name1 = value1, column_name2 = value2 WHERE expression;
+    ```
+- Update all rows in a column
+  - ```SQL
+    UPDATE table_name SET column_name = value;
+    ```
+- Update specific rows
+  - ```SQL
+    UPDATE table_name SET column_name = value WHERE expression AND/OR another expression;
+    ```

+# Deleting Data // Delete Data
+- ` DELETE FROM table_name WHERE expression `
+- ` DELETE FROM table name` to delete all rows
+## Update vs Delete
+- Update can update one or more columns within one or more rows using the SET clause.
+With Delete, you can only delete one or more entire rows and not particular pieces of data from within those rows.
+- Though its not possible to delete specific values within a row, you can approximate this by using NULL.
+If you use Update statements to set a specific value to NULL, although its not technically deleting it, we are effectively removing that value.
+- In a SET clause you can use `= NULL` since its not being used as comparison and is actually setting the value to NULL.
+- If column has a not null constraint, then it is no tpossible to set its value to NULL and an error will be thrown.

 # Multiple Tables

 ## Normalization